Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 These functions take the following parameters:

-* The first parameter `inputs` must be a pointer passed by the core to a key derivation driver setup entry points which has not returned yet.
+* The first parameter `inputs` must be a pointer passed by the core to a key derivation driver setup entry point which has not returned yet.
 * The `step` parameter indicates the input step whose content the driver wants to retrieve.
 The type of the input step must be compatible with the function:
     * `psa_crypto_driver_key_derivation_get_input_integer` for integer inputs (steps that the application passes with `psa_key_derivation_input_integer()`).
     * `psa_crypto_driver_key_derivation_get_input_size` and `psa_crypto_driver_key_derivation_get_input_bytes` for data inputs (steps that the application passes with `psa_key_derivation_input_bytes()` or `psa_key_derivation_input_key()`, excluding key inputs from the same secure element).